Arley Munson Hare: Hardships during missionary work

 The issues of polygamy, child marriage, maternal mortality, and female feticide are also central to her hardships abroad.
 In one case, a ten-year-old patient visited the clinic after her 40-year-old husband prematurely consummated the marriage, thus severely injuring the child.
-After performing the necessary surgery to restore the child's health, Munson felt compelled to scold the husband and expressed her desire to “shout aloud to all the women of the happy Western world to help me crush the evil system responsible for the soul-sickening condition of the little patient before me.”
+After performing the necessary surgery to restore the child's health, Munson felt compelled to scold the husband and expressed her desire to "shout aloud to all the women of the happy Western world to help me crush the evil system responsible for the soul-sickening condition of the little patient before me."

-An additional major struggle was the contention between local “Hakims,” or doctors who use herbal remedies, and the Western doctors.
+An additional major struggle was the contention between local hakims, or doctors who use herbal remedies, and the Western physicians.
 Munson posited that one reason for existing tensions between local practitioners was due to "religious and professional jealousy".
-She suspected that the Hakims would start rumors to stir mistrust among the Indians, including one rumor that the Westerners were trying to poison their patients as a sacrifice for the hospital's good fortune.
-The uncertainty led to the Indians’ preference for Hakims who would sometimes cause unintentional and adverse medical consequences.
-When one Hakim's work had caused a young boy's intestines harm, Munson gave the patient brandy to alleviate the pain.
+She suspected that the hakims would start rumors to stir mistrust among the Indians, including one rumor that the Westerners were trying to poison their patients as a sacrifice for the hospital's good fortune.
+The uncertainty led to the Indians' preference for hakims who would sometimes cause unintentional and adverse medical consequences.
+When one hakims work had caused a young boy's intestines harm, Munson gave the patient brandy to alleviate the pain.
 However, the alcohol quickened the illness and the boy promptly died.
-The villagers vowed to avenge his death and kill Dr. Munson.
+The villagers vowed to avenge his death and kill Munson.
 She was able to escape with the help of the "chapprassis" (messengers).

-The heavy monsoons of the region and the flooding of the central Osmania General Hospital, added to the struggles of Dr. Munson while in India by causing an overwhelming influx of patients, many suffering from cholera.
+The heavy monsoons of the region and the flooding of the central Osmania General Hospital, added to the struggles of Munson while in India by causing an overwhelming influx of patients, many suffering from cholera.
 Many patients in desperation were influenced by the evangelism of the Mission and converted to Christianity.

 Returning from missionary service

 Munson ended her work in India with a trip down the coast of South India in December 1908.

-Munson recounted her experiences in her autobiographical book, “Jungle Days, being the experiences of an American woman doctor in India,” published by D. Appelton and Company in 1913.
+Munson recounted her experiences in her autobiographical book, Jungle Days, being the experiences of an American woman doctor in India, published by D. Appelton and Company in 1913.
 Having created an emotional tie with the country, Munson ended her book with a statement that expresses the motivation behind her medical missionary work:

-“Good-bye, my India!
-Though I may never see again your burning plains, your snow-crowned hills, your sun-kissed children, my heart will always hold you dear, for you have given me the greatest blessing of earth or heaven — peace!”
+Good-bye, my India!
+Though I may never see again your burning plains, your snow-crowned hills, your sun-kissed children, my heart will always hold you dear, for you have given me the greatest blessing of earth or heaven — peace!

-In 1915, Doubleday, Page & Co. published Munson's second book about her travels throughout India entitled “Kipling’s India.”
-The book's title and content, with many references to the English writer, Rudyard Kipling, indicate her profound admiration for the author.
+In 1915, Doubleday, Page & Co. published Munson's second book about her travels throughout India entitled Kipling's India.
+The book's title and content, with many references to the English writer Rudyard Kipling, indicate her profound admiration for the author.
 Munson's book documented the similarities between her experiences in India and those of the characters in Kipling's novels.
-In addition, the title of her first book, “Jungle Days,” resembles the title of Kipling's famous story, “The Jungle Book.”
+In addition, the title of her first book, Jungle Days, resembles the title of Kipling's famous work The Jungle Book.